Painting & Maintenance Information

 - Two coats of undercoat over the entire cubby (don't forget under the floor!), then

-- Two coats of a gloss paint over the entire cubby.
+- Two coats of paint over the entire cubby.

 *Some Hardware Stores may suggest a primer or a paint with a built-in undercoat, please do not use these.
-These are not as effective as a dedicated undercoat.
+Timber with knots must be prepared with a dedicated undercoat.

 Please ensure when assembling the Cubby House that screws and bolts are not over tightened.
 Over tightening will cause damage to the thread and cracking in the surrounding timber.